We wrote the book on building unkillable applications. Literally.Free Book

 See this thread on Hacker News for more fun.

-In the end, we chose Kubernetes as our automation technology; stay tuned for the launch of self-service Managed CockroachDB (built on top of Kubernetes) later this year!
+In the end, we chose Kubernetes as our automation technology.
 This blog post describes the journey to Kubernetes in detail.
+Or you can watch this video to see me explain our decision in person:

 I started my career as an SRE at Google.
 At Google, we used Borg, a container orchestration system that is internal to Google and was the predecessor to Kubernetes.
 Users of Borg declare that they want to run such and such binary with such and such compute requirements (10 instances, 2 vCPU and 4 GB of RAM per instance), and Borg decides what physical machines the applications should run on and takes care of all low-level details such as creating containers, keeping the binary running, etc.